Last Updated on 29 November 2025 by Cycloscope

 Best season to cycle the Ring of Kerry

-Ireland is famous for its unpredictable weather, even in summer temperatures can drop quickly from hot to quite chilly, a downpour can suddenly wash you out from a previously clear sky, and winds can be strong.
+Ireland is famous for its unpredictable weather; even in summer, temperatures can drop quickly from hot to quite chilly, a downpour can suddenly wash you out from a previously clear sky, and winds can be intense.

-Summer is also the most tourist season, thus the main road around the peninsula will be often quite busy.
-If you want to cycle in Summer, consider getting up very early.
+Summer is also the peak tourist season, so the main road around the peninsula can be quite busy.
+If you want to cycle in the Summer, consider getting up very early.

-Overall I would say the best season to cycle the Ring of Kerry is late spring/early summer, in the months of May and June, which are the driest and sunniest times of the year.
-Nights can still get pretty chilly so if you plan to camp gear up accordingly.
+Overall, I would say the best time to cycle the Ring of Kerry is late spring/early summer, in May and June, which are the driest and sunniest months of the year.
+Nights can still get pretty chilly, so if you plan to camp, gear up accordingly.

 Check this more in-depth article about the best time to visit Ireland to know everything about the weather of this beautiful but harsh country.